Eightcap vs Exness 2026

 | Tier-4 Licenses | 2 | 3 |

-When it comes to commissions and fees, Eightcap and Exness both offer account choices that can fit different trading styles, but their pricing works in different ways.
-Eightcap has two main account types: a spread-only Standard account and a commission-based Raw account.
-Its Raw account shows an average spread of 0.06 pips, and after the $3.50 per-side commission, the all-in cost is about 0.76 pips, which is just below the industry average.
-Eightcap is rated 4.5 out of 5 stars for commissions and fees and is ranked #20 out of 36 brokers by ForexBrokers.com.
+When it comes to commissions and fees, Eightcap and Exness both offer traders a choice between lower-spread accounts with commissions and simpler spread-only accounts, but their pricing structures differ.
+Eightcap’s commission-based Raw account shows an average spread of 0.06 pips, and after adding the $3.50 per-side commission, the all-in cost is about 0.76 pips, which is slightly below the industry average of 0.8 pips.
+Eightcap is rated 4.5 out of 5 stars for commissions and fees and ranks #20 out of 36 brokers in this category, making it a stronger choice than many competitors, though it is still a bit pricier than the cheapest forex brokers.

-Exness offers a wider range of pricing options, including Standard Cent, Standard, Pro, Zero Spread, and Raw accounts, plus social copy trading accounts.
-In general, Exness gives lower spreads on its commission-based accounts than on its commission-free ones, and the exact cost depends on the account you choose.
-For example, the Zero Spread account charges a small commission per trade, while the Raw account charges up to $7 per round turn lot, or $3.50 per side.
-Exness is rated 4 out of 5 stars for commissions and fees and is ranked #31 out of 36 brokers in this category.
+Exness offers more account options, including Standard Cent, Standard, Pro, Zero Spread, and Raw accounts, plus social copy trading accounts.
+In general, its commission-free accounts have wider spreads, while its commission-based accounts tend to offer lower spreads with market execution.
+The Zero Spread account charges a small per-trade commission of $0.05, while the Raw account charges up to $7 per round turn lot, or $3.50 per side.
+Exness is rated 4 out of 5 stars for commissions and fees and is ranked #32 out of 36 brokers, which places it behind Eightcap on overall fee competitiveness.

 | Feature |